8bitcrag/simple-am2/README.md

 Download the latest `.aar` from releases and add it as a module to your app.
 Instructions for Android Studio can be found [here](https://developer.android.com/studio/projects/android-library#AddDependency).

 ## Creation
-An instance of the player is created usin the Builder class that accompanies it, a basic example might be:
+An instance of the player is created using the Builder class that accompanies it, a basic example might be:
 ```java
 public void onCreate() {